kgsws/kgdoom/manual/readme.md

   - Doom uses fake contrast on walls, so it is enabled by default.
 - function `setBackground(patchlump)`
   - This function will set screen background to this gfx from any WAD.
-  - Use of this function is not recommendes as specified image will only show trough holes in map (= bad map).
+  - Use of this function is not recommended as specified image will only show trough holes in map (= bad map).
   - It is only used for Doom2 finale emulation.

 #### mobj states